Table 12.14 Cast Functions and Operators

 value or other binary string in case-insensitive fashion because

 value to a nonbinary string.
-Comparisons of the result use the
+Comparisons of the resulting string

-string collation.
-For example, if the character set of the result
+use its collation.
+For example, if the conversion result character

 To use a different character set, substitute its name for